15 Mar. 2017

 The International Accounting Standards Board (IASB) recently appointed Mr. Mohammad Faiz Azmi, former Chair of the Asian-Oceanian Standard-Setters Group (AOSSG) and Malaysian Accounting Standards Board, as Chair of the Islamic Finance Consultative Group.
 He is the Executive Chairman of PwC Malaysia and has been a member of the Islamic Finance Consultative Group since it was established.

 The Islamic Finance Consultative Group is an advisory group to the IASB focussing on challenges that may arise when IFRS Standards are applied to Islamic financial instruments and transactions.

 More details of this news are available on the IASB website.

 5 Feb.
 2016

 IASB Accounting Standards Advisory Forum - December 2015

 On 7-8 December 2015, the AOSSG Chair, Dr. Jee In Jang; AOSSG member standard-setters: Ms Kris Peach, Chair of the Australian Accounting Standards Board (AASB) and Member of the New Zealand Accounting Standards Board (NZASB); Mr Jianqiao Lu, Director of the Accounting Regulatory Department, Ministry of Finance China; and Mr Yukio Ono, Chairman of the Accounting Standards Board of Japan; and eight other ASAF members met with IASB representatives in London.

 The ASAF discussed:

-A detailed summary of this ASAF meeting will be published on the IASB website shortly.
+A summary of this ASAF meeting is available on the IASB website.